-This project focuses on the impact of domestic and family violence (DFV) on parenting.
+This project focused on the impact of domestic and family violence (DFV) on parenting.

-The aim of this project is to improve understanding of how DFV affects parenting capacity to reduce the negative impact of DFV on women and children.
-Specifically, it addresses three key questions:
+The aim of this project was to improve understanding of how DFV affects parenting capacity to reduce the negative impact of DFV on women and children.
+Specifically, it addressed three key questions:

 - How does a reported history of DFV affect mother-child and father-child relationships?

 - How do mothers who have experienced DFV perceive it has affected their relationship with their children?

 - To what extent have these mothers had contact with relevant services and was this contact helpful or unhelpful?